As an Amazon Associate I earn from qualifying purchases

 If you have already reintroduced corn or wheat then you are safe to serve these in tortillas like you would traditionally.
 I prefer wheat tortillas but that’s just my opinion.
-If you are gluten free or otherwise have a wheat or corn sensitivity or allergy then these citrus free backed chicken fajitas are delicious served with rice.
+If you are gluten free or otherwise have a wheat or corn sensitivity or allergy then these citrus free baked chicken fajitas are also delicious served with rice.
 If you’re super lucky and already know you can have dairy, then cheese and sour cream it up for the rest of us!
 You can also top it with this lime free pineapple guacamole!

 More fajita options for dietary restrictions